-This document represents the culmination of more than three years of work by many volunteers and is based on the input of hundreds of local people.
+This document represents the culmination of five years of work by many volunteers and is based on the input of hundreds of local people.
 Our aim with this Neighbourhood Plan is to promote Hampstead's future as a lively and contemporary neighbourhood with exceptional heritage and unique open spaces.